|

 Photograph Collection, undated

-24 b & w photo prints
+24 B/W photo prints

-SWCPC 600 E 4
+SWCPC 600 E4

-Sharleen Formby Rhoads was the widow of the late Marshall Formby who was a Texas
+the widow of the late Marshall Formby who was a Texas politician, farmer,

-Formby Family moved to Plainview, Texas.
+Family moved to Plainview, Texas.
 They owned several radio stations in the West

 Texas region, such as KFLD in Floydada and KPAN in Hereford.
-In 1984, Marshall Formby
+In 1984, Marshall

-passed away.
+Formby passed away.

 Fort Chadbourne, Texas

-Photograph collection, 1968
+Photograph Collection, 1968

 9 photos

-SWCPC 29, E7
+SWCPC 29 E7

-Consists of photographs of the monument and remains of Fort Chadbourne,
+Consists of photographs of

-Coke County, Texas, and bulks with photographs of the sandstone buildings' remains (1968).
+of the sandstone buildings' remains (1968).

-Located on Oak Creek in northeastern Coke County, Texas, Fort Chadbourne was established
+Located on Oak Creek in northeastern Coke County, Texas, Fort Chadbourne was

-in 1852 by companies of the 8th U. S. Infantry.
-It guarded the overland mail route until
+established in 1852 by companies of the 8th U. S. Infantry.
+It guarded the

-1861, when the post was surrendered to the Confederate frontier forces.
-U. S. troops
+overland mail route until 1861, when the post was surrendered to the Confederate

-occupied Fort Chadbourne again from 1865 to 1867, when the sandstone buildings were
+frontier forces.
+U. S. troops occupied Fort Chadbourne again from 1865 to 1867,

-abandoned in favor of newly established Fort Concho near present-day San Angelo, Texas.
+Concho near present-day San Angelo, Texas.

 Fort Concho, Texas